renjieliu/sql-ascii-art/README.md

+The SQL code -
+- Opens the .bmp file
+- Decode the header to get size info
+- Decode the pixel info
-The SQL code will read from the .bmp file, and draw an ASCII art in the SSMS result panel.
+- Draw an ASCII art in the SSMS result panel.

 Example,
 for kobe.bmp, the SSMS result panel will render as below -